nhsconnect/gpconnect/pages/accessrecord/accessrecord.md

 summary: "Introduction to the GP Connect Access Record HTML capability"
 ---

-{% include todo.html content="This capability pack is published as a **candidate release** version and as such is subject to minor change.
-It has been published to enable Providers and Consumers the necessary detail to develop and consume the GP Connect FHIR based APIs." %}
+{% include important.html content="TThis version of the Access Record HTML capability is undergoing pilot testing with GP system providers, and maybe subject to change following a period of clinical feedback.
+If change occurs, a new version of the specification will be released.
+Please consult the GP Connect programme before starting any work with this capability." %}

 For Direct Patient Care purposes only, the Primary Care record contains a wealth of useful information which can improve patient safety and efficiency if it is made interoperable (subject to IG and Clinical Safety requirements) across health care settings.